redacademy/web-dev-sampler/markdown/web-dev-intro.md

 - Server-side scripts run on a **server**
 - PHP, Ruby, and Python run on the server side
 - But JS can run server-side as well today using Node.js...

 ---

-# JavaScript vs. jQuery

-- jQuery **is** JavaScript
-- It's cross-browser friendly
-- It's usually easier to learn at first
-- You have to add the jQuery library to your website to use it

----
 class: center, middle